rpf13/Do-You-Know-It/README.md

 ---

 ## Objectives
 This section covers the goals, which I had when doing this project.
-Not everything is clear form the beginning and it is difficult to estimate the technical effort, since I am new to this field.
-Therefore, the aim is the MVP with it's main functionality and put all other nice to have features into stretch objective.
+Not everything was clear form the beginning and it was difficult to estimate the technical effort, since I am new to this field.
+Therefore, the aim was the MVP with it's main functionality and put all other nice to have features into stretch objective.

 ### Main Objectives

-My main objectives for this project (besides the below listed features) were, to get hands on JavaScript interaction with the DOM, but also to get more familiar with the basics of JS as well as trying to challenge myself to use some more advanced JS featues (like using the opentdb api).
+My main objectives for this project (besides the below listed features) were, to get hands on JavaScript interaction with the DOM, but also to become more familiar with the basics of JS as well as trying to implement these features in my project.
-I did also want to get more experiense with flexbox and trying to use css grid, get to know modals.
+I did also want to get more experiense with flexbox and trying to use css grid as well as getting to know modals.

 - Using advanced color scheme with multiple colors
 - Main site which uses flexbox / grid to arrange cards, buttons, nav
-- API call ot opentdb to get questions
-- Implement 3 question topics with 3 difficulty levels and the choice of 10, 20 or 30 questions
 - Button to explain game using modals
-- Start button
+- Start button, which displays the quiz
-- Feedback button, which "scrolls" user down on index.html to contact form
+- Feedback button, which relates to a contact form
 - Contact form with name, mail and feedback text.
 Submit button should trigger modal box with confirmation message and button to go back home
-- Game section using the same color scheme
-- Game section uses flexbox to display the question and all 4 possible answers
-- Submit button will trigger either correct or wrong answer box.
-Wrong answer box also shows the correct answer
-- Question progress as well as correct / wrong counter i shown
+- Quiz card, which displays the question and gives a choice for the answer
 - Cancel button brings user back to home
-- Social media buttons are on all sites
+- Correct and Incorrect answers are counted and displayed
+- The current state of questions gets displayed, showing at which question of the total the player currently is
+- Github button / corner on the top right corner gets always displayed
 - Sites are built mobile first and scale up for bigger screens

 ### Stretch Objectives

 The following stretch objectivse are meant as a "nice to have" feature and depending on the time, I will implement them or not.

-- Cards on main site flip around after selecting them, showing a related emoji
-- Game shows some "effects" once the user finishes like confetti rain, firework
-- Correct and wrong answer count are realised via emoji (for the text)
 - Timer countdown to answer
+- API call to fetch questions from opentrdb

 ## UX & Design
 The main design is based on a colorful, sleek design.
 It is minimalistic but it contains all necessary elements to have fun.